 Amtrak needs to accept that the rate of accidents has jumped in recent years.
 The company transports more than 30 million people each year and is responsible for each life.
 Amtrak needs to reevaluate its safety measures and determine where improvements can be made.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that helps victims of transportation accidents in Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that helps victims of transportation accidents in Washington, D.C.
+Contact us today.